Jamie956/Jamie956.github.io/post/java.md

 **Lock Objects**

 - This construct guarantees that only one thread at a time can enter the critical section.
 As soon as one thread locks the lock object, no other thread can get past the lock statement.
-When other threads call lock, they are deactivated until the frst thread unlocks the lock object.
+When other threads call lock, they are deactivated until the first thread unlocks the lock object.

   ```java
   myLock.lock(); // a ReentrantLock object